While Plecos and Snails tend to get most of the attention when we talk about algae eaters there are a number of other options for your aquarium!

 Suckermouth catfish use their adhesive lips to attach to rocks when currents are strong and graze on algae and biofilms that grow on hard surfaces.
 While a few are more carnivorous the vast majority are vegetarians and detritivores.

-- Common Names: Otocinclus, Dwarf Oto, Dwarf Algae Eater, Oto Cat
+- Common Names: Otocinclus, Otocinclus catfish, Dwarf Oto, Dwarf Algae Eater, Oto Cat

-- Scientific Name: Otocinclus vittatus & related species
+- Scientific Name: Otocinclus macrospilus & related species

 - Origin: South America – Amazon and Orinoco River basin